PoisotLab/ms_network_prediction/manuscript.md

 interaction between species $i$ and $j$.

-We then train this neural network by dividing the original dataset into test and training sets.
+We then train this neural network by dividing the original dataset into test and training sets (split 80-20 for training and testing respectively).
 During the training of this neural network, the batches of 64 items used for training were constrained to have at least 25% of positive interactions.
 As @Poisot2021ImpMam show slightly inflating the dataset with positive interactions enables us to counterbalance